ridhimasih/book-and-ebook-classes-Python/README.md

 # book-and-ebook-classes-Python
-n this task, we designed a class structure to handle both traditional printed books and digital ebooks, focusing on managing book attributes and calculating author royalties with different rules for physical and digital formats. class Book:
+n this task, we designed a class structure to handle both traditional printed books and digital ebooks, focusing on managing book attributes and calculating author royalties with different rules for physical and digital formats.

+Here’s how you can design the Book and Ebook classes in Python, following the problem statement:

+Step-by-step explanation:
+Book class:

+It has the following instance variables: title, author, publisher, price, and royalty.
+It has getter and setter methods for these variables.
+A royalty() method calculates the royalty for the author based on the number of copies sold with different percentage rates.
+Ebook class (inherits from Book):

+Adds an additional instance variable format (like EPUB, PDF, etc.).
+Overrides the royalty() method to account for the GST deduction on ebooks.
+Python Code:
+class Book:
     def __init__(self, title, author, publisher, price):
         self._title = title